ZeshanRasul/NocteEngine/README.md

 - Miss Shader: This shader is invoked when a ray does not intersect any geometry in the scene.
 It currently returns a background gradient and will be extended to sample environment map for more realistic lighting effects.
 - Closest Hit shader: This shader is one of the most interesting parts of the pipeline.
 When a ray intersects with geometry in the acceleration structure this shader is executed and populates the ray payload with a breadth of information after sampling area lights, checking whether a pixel is occluded (and thus in shadow) and whether a reflection or refraction ray should be dispatched.

-A number of helpers are also used for path tracing to evaluation the BSDF, sample lights and perform MIS calculations.
+A number of helpers are also used for path tracing to evaluate the BSDF, sample lights and perform MIS calculations.

 In terms of acceleration structures, the engine builds a bottom level acceleration structure (BLAS) for each mesh in the scene and top level acceleration structure (TLAS) that contains the entire scene.
 The TLAS creation is set up in such a way that it is possible to refit the TLAS at runtime if necessary.
 There is an example of this in practice in the visual demonstration section, and TLAS refitting was used in the Whitted style phase of development.

 ## Lighting and Global Illumination

 Nocte Engine implements physically based lighting models in order to achieve realistic lighting and global illumination effects.
-The techniques used allow ray and path tracers to achieve high-fidelity that rasterisation algorithms would struggle or be unable to achieve, highlighting the importance of ray tracing to the future of 3D game, film and visualisation technologies.
+The techniques used allow ray and path tracers to achieve high-fidelity that rasterization algorithms would struggle or be unable to achieve, highlighting the importance of ray tracing to the future of 3D game, film and visualisation technologies.
 The shaders utilise both direct and indirect illumination algorithms resulting in beautifully rendered scenes with diffuse interreflections, soft shadows, reflections and refractions.

 Direct lighting is implemented using Next Event Estimation (NEE) where the area light sources in the scene are sampled directly from the ray-surface intersection point and shadow rays are traced in order to evaluate whether an intersection point is occluded by geometry and thus in shadow.

 Global illumination is achieved through path tracing with Multiple Importance Sampling (MIS).
 This technique allows the engine to sample both the BSDF and light sources in order to reduce variance and noise in the final render.
 By combining these two sampling strategies, the engine can produce high-quality images with fewer samples per pixel, making real-time path tracing feasible.
-As mentioned in the references section, the MIS 101 chapter of Ray Tracing Gams II was an extremely valuable resource to understanding the difference and impact of using MIS compared to solely using BSDF sampling or light sampling alone.
+As mentioned in the references section, the MIS 101 chapter of Ray Tracing Gems II was an extremely valuable resource to understanding the difference and impact of using MIS compared to solely using BSDF sampling or light sampling alone.

 ## Materials and Shading